-Why and What How Use for generating ideas.
+Use for generating ideas.
 The purpose of using this tool is to discover, invent, and unleash local solutions to chronic problems.
-What you need: Space!
-Flipchart and pen What you do: I. Identify someone to observe and record insights Get everyone to stand or sit around a table Allow 5 minutes to outline the purpose of the 'Discovery and Action Dialog' (or the problem using the Kipling Questions on page 56) For the next 15-20 minutes ask the following questions, one by one: How do you know the problem is present?
+What you need: • Space! • Flipchart and pen What you do: Why and What How Identify someone to observe and record insights Get everyone to stand or sit around a table Allow 5 minutes to outline the purpose of the 'Discovery and Action Dialog' (or the problem using the Kipling Questions on page 56) For the next 15-20 minutes ask the following questions, one by one: How do you know the problem is present?
 How do you contribute to the solution?
 What prevents you to do this all the time?
 Do you know someone who solved this?
 Do you have any ideas?
 What needs to be done?
 Volunteers?
 Who else needs to be involved?
-The person identified to observe and record insights recaps.
+Use for generating ideas.
+The purpose of using this tool is to discover, invent, and unleash local What you need: Space!
+Flipchart and pen What you do: Identify someone to observe and record insights Get everyone to stand or sit around a table Allow 5 minutes to outline the purpose of the 'Discovery and Action Dialog' (or the problem using the Kipling Questions on page 56) For the next 15-20 minutes ask the following questions, one by one: How do you know the problem is present?
+How do you contribute to the solution?
 What prevents you to do this all the time?
 Do you know someone who solved this?
 Do you have any ideas?
 What needs to be done?
 Volunteers?
-Who else needs to be involved?
-5. The person identified to observe and record hisights recaps.
+The name of dentified to absence and near off of the control of 5.
+The person identified to observe and record insights recaps.